Hachita, New Mexico

 Hachita is a census-designated place in Grant County, New Mexico, United States.
 Its population was 49 as of the 2010 census.
 Hachita has a post office with ZIP code 88040.
 New Mexico State Road 9, New Mexico State Road 81, and New Mexico State Road 146 pass through the community.
-Hachita should not be confused with Old Hachita, which is a ghost town several miles west of town.
+The ghost town of Old Hachita is several miles west of the town.